-Engineering Operatives are predominantly involved in engineering operations which are key to the success of the Manufacturing and Engineering sector allowing employers to grow their business while developing a work force with the relevant skills and knowledge to enhance the sustain the sector.
+Engineering Operatives are predominantly involved in engineering operations which are key to the success of the manufacturing and engineering sector allowing employers to grow their business while developing a workforce with the relevant skills and knowledge to enhance the sustain the sector.

 Level 2 Lean Manufacturing Engineering (BTEC)

 The assignments will be marked and then the apprentice will work towards their Gateway.
 In addition, evidence will be gained through reports, job cards, photographs and witness testimonies.